-The way sequences of notes are grouped together to form units of melody, the expression of musical sentences so that the choreography reflects changes in the music.
+The way sequences of notes are grouped together to form units of melody.
+In dressage, it is when changes in movements are coordinated with changes in the musical phrasing

 RHYTHM

 The repeated pattern or grouping of musical beats.
 Also Rhythm in Main Glossary.